mike-plummer/mike-plummer.github.io/content/skills/typescript.md

 ---
 name: Typescript
-logo: typescript
+icon: logo typescript
 order: 5
 brief: For when Javascript gets scary.
 ---

-If Javascript is like bowling, then Typescript is like putting up the bumpers.
+If Javascript is like bowling, then [Typescript](https://www.typescriptlang.org/) is like putting up the bumpers.